vwala/docs/content/merchant/paying-commission.md

 ---
 We've designed vwa.la to make paying your influencer's their commission fast and simple.

 We support multiple payment methods.
-You can pay influencer commission by cash or in-store credit.
+You can pay influencer commission by cash or store credit.
 We also implement a number of security safeguards to ensure that you do not pay commissions on orders incorrectly.

 **Supported cash payment methods**

-- Paypal
+- Paypal (automated)
-- Manual bank account transfers
+- Manual (i.e. a manual bank account transfer outside vwa.la with automated vwa.la record keeping)

-**Supported in-store credit payment methods**
+**Supported store credit payment methods**

-- Single use, fixed amount discount codes
+- Single use, fixed amount discount codes (automated)

+These methods are explained in more detail below.

 ## How to pay